Odiseo78/hello-word/README.md

 # hello-word
 training repository
-Hi, my name is Ulises and I want learn touse Git hub.
+Hi, my name is Ulises and I want learn to use Git hub.